 Outside the Major

 To ensure some depth and coherence of knowledge beyond a single major, each student must elect one of the following options:

 I. A recorded minor, consisting of a minimum of sixteen credits beyond the 100 level in a field or related fields outside the student's major.
 Only one minor may be recorded on a transcript.
 The minor may take one of three forms;

 - A minor sponsored by a department or interdisciplinary program (for example: classics, economics, physics, gender studies).
 This minor:

 - Must include at least four credits at the 300 level, unless this specification is waived or modified by the department or program concerned; and,

-- Must be approved by a designated member or members of that department or program if any work in the minor is done elsewhere, if the minor differs from requirements outlined in the catalogue, or if the proposed minor department or program so specifies.
+- Must be approved by a designated member or members of that department or program if any work in the minor is done elsewhere, if the minor differs from requirements outlined in the catalog, or if the proposed minor department or program so specifies.